nshafer/django-hashid-field/README.rst

 :min_length: Minimum length of encoded hashid string. **Default**: 0
 :alphabet: The characters to use in the encoded hashid string. **Default**: Hashids.ALPHABET
 :prefix: String prefix prepended to hashid strings. **Default**: "" (empty string)
+:hashids: Instance of hashids.Hashids to use for encoding/decoding.
+Provide for optimization.

 Read-Only Properties
 ~~~~~~~~~~~~~~~~~~~~